tcpipuk/tcpipuk.github.io/src/postgres/tuning/space.md

 #### Synapse Compress State Utility

 For Synapse, the `state_groups_state` table can grow significantly.
 To help manage this, The Matrix Foundation has developed a tool called [Synapse Compress State](https://github.com/matrix-org/rust-synapse-compress-state) that can compress state maps without losing any data.

-For Docker users, I maintain [a Docker image](https://hub.docker.com/r/tcpipuk/rust-synapse-compress-state) of the project, so you can run it without any other dependencies.

 ### Media Size

 Media files, such as images and videos and other message attachments, are stored on the filesystem rather than the database, but are tracked in PostgreSQL.
 Large media files can consume significant disk space, and it can be a challenge to narrow down what is using all of the space through Synapse directly.

 With this query you can see how many files of each type were uploaded each month, and the total disk space that consumes:

 ```sql,icon=.devicon-postgresql-plain,filepath=psql
 WITH media_size AS (